aws-samples/cfn101-workshop/content/intermediate/templates/package-and-deploy/index.md

 aws s3 cp s3://example-bucket-name/cfn-workshop-package-deploy/1234567890 .
 :::

-We know that `package` will ZIP files, so even there is no `.zip` extension you can still `unzip` it.
+We know that `package` will generate ZIP files, so even there is no `.zip` extension you can still `unzip` it.

 ##### Cloud9/Unix/Linux
 :::code{language=shell showLineNumbers=false showCopyAction=false}